TheBuildBox/buildbox/README.md

 Of these combinations, only the c and latex  images on fedora, debian, ubuntu, and openSUSE  are   implemented so far.

-In order to build or use these container images,  one will need a system (typically Linux) with docker or podman.
+In order to build or use these container images,  one will need a system (typically Linux or MacOS) with docker or podman and `make`installed  and the ability to run bash scripts.